On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Results

-Overall, the results in Fig.~\ref{fig:v4} show that in the case of quadrangular flow $v_4$, either from $\varepsilon_2$ or from $\varepsilon_4$, the $2\to 0$ model represents a very good approximation of the $2\to 2$ collision kernel for low $N_{\rm resc.}$.
-In turn, the nice agreement with the analytical results reinforce that statement and show that $v_4$ is proportional to $\sigma$ in that regime.
-Indeed, the less good agreement of the ``loss term'' results with the $2\to 0$ kernel for $N_{\rm resc.} = 0.14$ can be attributed to the limitation of the analytical calculations to linear order in the cross section.
+Overall, the results in Fig.~\ref{fig:v4} show that in the case of quadrangular flow $v_4$, either from $\varepsilon_2$ or from $\varepsilon_4$, the $2\to 0$ model represents a very good approximation of the $2\to 2$ collision kernel for low $\Nresc$.
+In turn, the nice agreement with the analytical results reinforces that statement and shows that $v_4$ is proportional to $\sigma$ in that regime.
+Indeed, the less good agreement of the ``loss term'' results with the $2\to 0$ kernel for $\Nresc = 0.14$ can be attributed to the limitation of the analytical calculations to linear order in the cross section.
+At both values of $\Nresc$ and for collisions with an initial ellipticity, the $v_4$ values from the single-hit model also roughly match those of the $2\to 2$ simulations, although less so at the larger $\Nresc$.